 ^ back to top

 Retin-A (retinoic acid or tretinoin), originally approved for the treatment of acne, has been shown to be effective for the prevention and treatment of sun-induced skin aging.
 Effects include increased collagen and circulation in the upper or papillary dermis, reduction in hyperpigmentation and brown spots, increased cell turnover in the upper layers of skin, including blackheads and pores, and an overall appearance in the improvement of the skin.
-These beneficial effects of retinolds are related to the dose and duration of use, with the optimum effect noted after at least a year of treatment.
-Unfortunately, topical retinolds tend to be very irritating, with most patients experiencing redness, flaking, and increased skin sensitivity.
-Increased sensitivity to the sun is another drawback of retinold therapy.
-A less well known drawback of retinold therapy is that prolonged use (>4 months) is needed to produce significant improvement in the appearance of the skin.
+These beneficial effects of retinoids are related to the dose and duration of use, with the optimum effect noted after at least a year of treatment.
+Unfortunately, topical retinoids tend to be very irritating, with most patients experiencing redness, flaking, and increased skin sensitivity.
+Increased sensitivity to the sun is another drawback of retinoid therapy.
+A less well known drawback of retinoid therapy is that prolonged use (>4 months) is needed to produce significant improvement in the appearance of the skin.

 Some of the effects of Zorac include: